What is Bioinformatics as a Service?

 - a lot of discussion between the dry-lab and wet-lab teams to enable drawing conclusions from the outcome.

-Bioinformatics analyses might not be performed at all stages of a research project, but having bioinformatics support readily available is valuable at all stages of the process, from experiment design all the way up to replying to manuscript reviewers’ comments and depositing data and code to repositories.
+Bioinformatic analyses might not be performed at all stages of a research project, but a having bioinformatics service readily available is valuable at all stages of the process, from experiment design all the way up to replying to manuscript reviewers’ comments and depositing data and code to repositories.
 On-going bioinformatics support service ensures that you get help whenever needed.

 Taking advice from experts is never a bad idea.
 In fact, we believe it can save a lot of time and resources while increasing quality.
 We do the same when we need help with financial reporting or we have a need for professional level marketing knowhow.
 External service providers focus on your needs, allowing you the freedom to perform your research.
 What does service mentality then mean?
 In practice, there should be trust that the service provider will always think of the client’s goals before their own, and the job is not complete until the client is satisfied.

 Equally important is that once results have been produced, they need to be explained in such a way that you can understand what has been done and why.
 Otherwise they are uninformative and cannot be integrated into your research or address your research question.
-Thus, consistent and clear communication is key for success.
+Thus, consistent and clear communication is the key for a successful bioinformatics service experience.

-Many researchers believe that any bioinformatician can perform any bioinformatics analysis, or tackle all of the analyses in a research project.
+Some researchers believe that any bioinformatician can perform any bioinformatics analysis, or tackle all of the analyses in a research project.
 Naturally, just as no wet-lab scientist can do every laboratory experiment, this is not how it works in practice.
-Bioinformatics is an exercise in teamwork like any other scientific endeavor.
+Bioinformatics is an exercise in teamwork like any other scientific endeavor — ever more so in the case of a professional bioinformatics service.

 To ensure the best possible outcome for your data analysis needs, you need to have professionals competent in subjects from molecular biology to data science and in skills ranging from software engineering to project management.
 Together, the right collection of professionals can create a team that will tackle any bioinformatics challenges imaginable, but just like any other highly talented team, it needs someone to guide their direction.
 At Genevia, we call that person a project manager.